Privacy & Security Questions

 - We provide the most up-to-date account security

 We carefully verify that you are who you say you are.
 This is why we ask you to provide several different types of information and to answer questions that only you should be able to answer.
 If you are uncomfortable with the online process, you can always visit a local Social Security office to verify your identity in person.

 When you make a verification request to establish your account, our Identity Services Provider may use information from your credit report to help verify your identity.
 As a result, you may see a “soft” inquiry entry on your credit report with the Identity Services Provider, indicating that the Social Security Administration made an inquiry at your request and the date of that request.
 Soft inquiries do not affect your credit score, and you do not incur any charges related to them.
 Soft inquiries are displayed in the version of the credit report provided to a consumer and are not reported to lenders.
 Soft inquiries will not appear on your credit report from other providers.
-Soft inquiries are generally removed from your credit report after 25 months.
-Once you have registered for an online account, you will not generate additional soft inquiries by logging in to access our services.
+Soft inquiries are generally removed from your credit report after 12 months.
+Once you have registered for an online account, you will not generate additional soft inquiries by signing in to access our services.

 The law (the Privacy Act of 1974, 5 U.S.C.
 552a) requires us to protect the information we get and keep about you.
 We take the following steps to protect your information:

 - We make sure that the only people who see your information are those who need it to perform their official duties.